meugenialewis-cell/constellationrelay/replit.md

 - Claude and Grok can query this when they need specific details
 - Like a perfect diary with total recall

+### 4. Context Diary (NEW)
+- Persistent storage for context documents
+- Versioned updates - can update context and keep history
+- Assign context to "shared", "claude", or "grok"
+- Automatically loaded from memory - no need to upload files each time
+- Reduces token usage and avoids rate limits

 ## Two Modes

 ### Personal Mode (Development)
 - Set `PERSONAL_MODE=true` in environment variables
-- All three memory tiers enabled
+- All memory tiers enabled
-- Memory Bank and Reference Archive UI visible
+- Memory Bank, Context Diary, and Reference Archive UI visible
 - Uses PostgreSQL database for storage

 ### Public Mode (Published)